Scan wallets. Score risk. Revoke approvals.

 Support

 AllowanceGuard is an open-source wallet security scanner.
-It finds every approve(), setApprovalForAll(), and Permit2 grant your wallet has ever signed, scores each one against a set of risk heuristics, and lets you revoke them — one at a time or in a batch.
+It finds every approve(), setApprovalForAll(), and Permit2 grant your wallet has ever signed, scores each one against transparent risk heuristics, and lets you revoke them — one at a time or in a batch.
+Fully non-custodial: we never receive your keys, signatures, or seed phrases.
+The system has no ability to move your funds.

 What it does